Mince Bake with Vegetables and Brown Rice

 This mince bake recipe incorporates brown rice and plenty of vegetables, making it a frugal, filling and healthy one-dish dinner.

-Cross between a spaghetti bolognese, a lasagne and a rice casserole, this mince bake (or ground beef casserole for US readers) is filling, frugal and nutritious.
+A cross between a spaghetti bolognese, a lasagne and a casserole, this mince bake (or ground beef casserole for US readers) is filling, frugal, and full of goodness.

-It’s an almost one-dish meal but you can serve it with a side salad, which is nice in summer or some crusty bread or even some garlic bread.
+It’s an almost one-dish meal, but you can serve it with a side salad, which is nice in summer, some crusty bread or even some garlic bread.

-To cook, start by putting the rice on to boil.
-Brown rice usually takes around 40 minutes to cook but you can save time if you’re using leftovers.
-A rice cooker can make this step super easy too.
+To cook, start by putting the rice or pasta on to boil.
+Brown rice usually takes around 40 minutes to cook, but you can save time using leftovers.
+A rice cooker can make this step super easy.

-Meanwhile, brown the mince, cook the onion and garlic, add the vegetables and then the passata.
+Meanwhile, brown the mince, then add the aromatics like onion and garlic.

 Let it all simmer so the vegetable cook and the flavours all nicely meld together.
 Don’t worry if it’s a little liquid – we still have to add the rice.

-Once the mince mix has simmered, add the cooked rice and stir through.
+Once the mince mix has simmered, add the cooked rice or pasta and stir through.

 Bake in the oven until the cheese is nicely melted and golden.